bustosjuan/aws-deeplens-recipes/content/400_advanced/410_build_a_custom_ml/416_connect_iot/416e_configure_raspberry_pi/_index.md

 ```

-2. Now that we have saved the code into the folder, make sure your directory listing looks like the output below.
+**2. Now that we have saved the code into the folder, make sure your directory listing looks like the output below.**

 ```bash
 ls -al